A new spin on Hurwitz theory and ELSV via theta characteristics: Introduction to spin Hurwitz numbers

 The \emph{$(r+1)$-completed cycles spin single Hurwitz numbers} for genus $g$, $h^{r,\theta}_{g;\mu} $, are defined by

-where $b = \frac{2g-2+ \ell (\mu) + |\mu|}{r}$ is needed to obtain genus $g$ source curves, again from the Riemann-Hurwitz formula.
+where $b = \frac{2g-2+ \ell (\mu) + |\mu|}{r}$ is needed to obtain genus $g$ source curves, again from the Riemann--Hurwitz formula.
 For this definition, recall that we identified $\mc{Z}_d$ with $\C\{ \mc{OP}_d \}$.
 We use this identification and define the Hurwitz numbers by multilinear extension on the latter space. \end{definition}

-\begin{remark} Certain papers (e.g.~\cite{MSS13,SSZ15,BKLPS21,KLPS19,DKPS19}) on the non-spin version of these numbers use the term $ r$-spin Hurwitz numbers for what would be called $(r+1)$-completed cycles Hurwitz numbers here, to emphasise the relation to $r$-spin structures on the moduli spaces of curves. \end{remark}
+\begin{remark} Certain papers (e.g.~\cite{MSS13,SSZ15,BKLPS21,KLPS19,DKPS23}) on the non-spin version of these numbers use the term $ r$-spin Hurwitz numbers for what would be called $(r+1)$-completed cycles Hurwitz numbers here, to emphasise the relation to $r$-spin structures on the moduli spaces of curves. \end{remark}

 \begin{remark} In the non-spin case, the case $r=1$ is the `usual' case, with the most generic, simple, ramifications.
 However, for spin Hurwitz numbers, $r=1$ is not allowed, as all ramifications must be odd.
 Since $r=2$ already requires the cycles to be completed, it is natural to develop the entire completed cycles theory immediately. \end{remark}